 Money flow index takes into account volume action and on the basis of volume action; it attempts to measure the strength of money flowing in and out of the security which now a days is also known as smart money flow indicator.

 How to make right investing decisions using both fundamental and technical analysis together?

 We have discussed the basics of technical and fundamental analysis.
 Now let us discuss how we can take investment decisions using both the type of analysis:

 Fundamental is basically a background check of how companies operated and performed in the past years and what can be their future in the coming years.
 By fundamental analysis we can judge whether the company will grow in the future or not, whether the company can pay regular dividend or not or whether the company is growth oriented and dynamic or not.
 We can select good companies for long term investments through fundamental analysis.

 After selecting the company through fundamental analysis, we can use technical analysis to enter into the stock for investment using technical indicators.
 Technical indicators give us buy and sell signals of the stock.
 By using Technical Indicators we can enter the trade when the price is low.
 If we want to invest for short term then technical indicators give us buy and sell signals for short term trends.

 For example, we can use screener to fundamentally select a stock.
 Stockedge App gives us fundamental parameters about the company.
 We can also compare the company with its peers also.
 We should select a fundamental strong company because if the company becomes bankrupt then we can make huge losses.
 After selecting the company, at which price to enter is a crucial factor, for that we can use Technical indicators.

-Technical analysis is a useful tool for stock analysis; it has benefits as well as limitations.
+Technical analysis of stocks is a useful way for stock analysis; it has benefits as well as limitations.
 Same goes with fundamental analysis.
 If we use the strength of both the analysis then we can have good growth in our investments.